DataFire/Integrations/integrations/generated/beezup/README.md

 * trackedExternalOrder `object`
   * currencyCode **required** [BeezUP.Common.CurrencyCode](#beezup.common.currencycode)
   * merchantOrderId **required** `string`: The merchant order identifier
-  * paymentValidated **required** `boolean`: Indicate if the payment of this external order has been validated or not.
+  * paymentValidated **required** `boolean`: Indicate if the payment of this external order has been validated or not
-  * products `array`: Can be null. the product list related to this external order.
+  * products `array`: Can be null.
+The product list included in the external order
     * items [trackedExternalOrderProduct](#trackedexternalorderproduct)
-  * totalAmount **required** `number`: The total amount related to the external order.
+  * totalAmount **required** `number`: The total amount of the external order
-  * utcDate **required** `string`: The utc date of the external order.
+  * utcDate **required** `string`: The utc date of the external order
   * visitorId `string`: Can be null.
-The visitor identifier related to this external order
+The visitor identifier of the external order

 ### trackedExternalOrderProduct
 * trackedExternalOrderProduct `object`
-  * margin `string`: Indicate the product's margin related to this order.
+  * margin `string`: The product's margin for the external order.
 This property is voluntarily a string because the value could be an invalid one
   * productActive `boolean`: We tried to get the catalog product if it's still active based on the product SKU.
 This property can be null, if we cannot found the product.
 This is possible if the product is not referenced in the imported catalog.
   * productId `string`: We tried to get the catalog product identifier based on the product SKU.
 This property can be null, if we cannot found the product.
 This is possible if the product is not referenced in the imported catalog.
   * productImageUrl `string`: We tried to get the catalog product image Url based on the product SKU.
 This property can be null, if we cannot found the product.
 This is possible if the product is not referenced in the imported catalog.
-  * productSku **required** `string`: The product sku received related to the external order.
+  * productSku **required** `string`: The product sku received for the external order
   * productTitle `string`: We tried to get the catalog product title based on the product SKU.
 This property can be null, if we cannot found the product.
 This is possible if the product is not referenced in the imported catalog.
-  * quantity `string`: Indicate the product's quantity ordered.
+  * quantity `string`: The quantity of this product for the external order.
 This property is voluntarily a string because the value could be an invalid one
-  * unitPrice `string`: The product's unit price related to this external order.
+  * unitPrice `string`: The product's unit price for the external order.
 This property is voluntarily a string because the value could be an invalid one.

 ### trackedExternalOrders
 * trackedExternalOrders `object`